awmiesch/dbtdata/README.md

 To generate the data files:

 - Go to https://www.fhlb-of.com/ofweb_userWeb/pageBuilder/bond-data-files-74
-- Download files using the links under the "Full File (Weekly)" section.
+- Download files using the links under the "Full File (Weekly)" section
-- Save the files to the fhlbof subdirectory
+- Save each file to a local directory
-- Run the fhlbof package, eg: python -m fhlbof
+- Run the fhlbof package
+    - Provide the data file directory as the first argument
+    - Provide the desired output directory as the second argument